-Chard Your Yard is a program that provides 24 - 3' x 5' x 12" installed garden beds for residents of the Greater Longfellow neighborhood.
+Chard Your Yard is a program that provides 3' x 5' x 12" installed garden beds for residents of and around the Greater Longfellow neighborhood.
 The gardens are provided at-cost to residents, and construction and delivery are provided by volunteers.
 To find out more about the gardens and the installation process, visit our Gardens page.
 If you want, you can even Build Your Own!

 Garden Location Eligibility

-The Longfellow Community Council provides subsidies for Seniors and Low Income persons, and for persons with disibilities.
+The Longfellow Community Council and Chard Your Yard will provide subsidies for Low Income persons, and for persons with physical disabilities.
 Prices for these beds are as follows:

 For more pricing details, visit our Gardens page.